SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 - Functions labelled from A to Z uppercase as single character followed by a space, they are created with beginning with `:` eg :F, there is strictly now space between : and F, and function ends with with `;`
 - if you run out of function letters you can use double letters, note it with comment //
 - if a variable is updated eg a b + and you want to store it, you cannot use ! on its own it must be with a variable, ie b!

 - Z is reserved for interrupt calls.
 You write your interrupt routine under this function.
 - eg :R 1 2 + . ;
 - do not enter a space between `:` and the function letter
 - this means we define a function with : and end with ;
 - when designing code use plenty comments per line and CRLF
 - but when uploading code into the interpreter put each function as a one whole line with no comments, strip all comments out
-- dont make long code, heap ram is limited, basic tec-1 has only 2k of ram, can add more
+- make all inline strings short, we only have 2k of ram
+-
 - The mint can only handle signed 16-bit integers in decimal and unsigned in hexadecimal
 - to increase integer accuracy write your code by using signed 16-bit (2-byte) cells and store intermediate results using 32-bit (4-byte)
 - scale your number accordingly to prevent overflows where possible